yatish27/linkedin-scraper/README.md

 ================

 Linkedin-scraper is a gem for scraping linkedin public profiles.
-Given the URL of the profile, it gets the name, country, title, area, current companies, past comapnies,organizations, skills, groups, etc
+Given the URL of the profile, it gets the name, country, title, area, current companies, past companies, organizations, skills, groups, etc

-##Installation
+## Installation

 Install the gem from RubyGems: